Isoperimetric and Sobolev inequalities on hypersurfaces in sub-Riemannian Carnot groups: Sobolev-type inequalities on hypersurfaces

 \section{Sobolev-type inequalities on hypersurfaces}

-The isoperimetric inequality \eqref{gha} turns out to be equivalent to a Sobolev-type inequality.
-The proof is analogous to that of the equivalence between the (Euclidean) Isoperimetric Inequality and the Sobolev one; see \cite{BuZa}. \begin{teo} Let $\GG$ be a $k$-step Carnot group endowed with a homogeneous metric $\varrho$ as in Definition \ref{2iponhomnor1}.
-Let $S\subset\GG$ be a hypersurface of class $\cont^2$ without boundary.
-Let $\MS$ be the horizontal mean curvature of $S$ and assume that $\MS\in L_{loc}^1(S; \sigma\rr^{n-1})$.
-Then for every $\psi\in\cont^1_0(S)$, where $C_{Isop}$ is the constant appearing in Theorem \ref{ghaioio}. \end{teo} \begin{proof}The proof follows a classical argument; see \cite{FedererFleming}, \cite{MAZ}.
+The isoperimetric inequality \eqref{2gha} turns out to be equivalent to a Sobolev-type inequality.
+The proof is analogous to that of the equivalence between the (Euclidean) Isoperimetric Inequality and the Sobolev one; see \cite{BuZa}.
+Below we shall assume that $S$ is a compact $\cont^2$ hypersurface without boundary. \begin{teo} Let $\GG$ be a $k$-step Carnot group endowed with a homogeneous metric $\varrho$ as in Definition \ref{2iponhomnor1}.
+Let $S\subset\GG$ be a compact hypersurface of class $\cont^2$ without boundary.
+Let $\MS$ be the horizontal mean curvature of $S$ and assume that $\MS\in L^1(S; \sigma\rr^{n-1})$.
+Then for every $\psi\in\cont^1(S)$, where $C_{Isop}$ is the same constant appearing in Theorem \ref{ghaioio}. \end{teo} \begin{proof}The proof follows a classical argument; see \cite{FedererFleming}, \cite{MAZ}.
 Since $|\qq\psi|\leq|\qq|\psi||$, without loss of generality we assume $\psi\geq 0$.
 Set $S_t:=\{x\in S: \psi(x)>t\}$.
-Since $\psi$ has compact support, the set $S_t$ is a bounded open subset of $S$ and, by applying Sard's Lemma, we see that its boundary $\partial S_t$ is $\cont^1$ for $\mathcal{L}^1$-a.e. $t\geq 0$.
+The set $S_t$ is a bounded open subset of $S$ and, by applying Sard's Lemma, we see that its boundary $\partial S_t$ is $\cont^1$ for $\mathcal{L}^1$-a.e. $t\geq 0$.
 Furthermore, $S_t=\emptyset$ for each (large enough) $t>0$.
 The main tools are {\it Cavalieri's principle}\footnote{ The following lemma, also known as {\it Cavalieri's principle}, is a simple consequence of Fubini's Theorem: \begin{lemma} Let X be an abstract space, $\mu$ a measure on $X$, $\alpha>0$, $\varphi\geq 0$ and $A_t=\{x\in X: \varphi>t\}$.
-Then \end{lemma}} and Coarea Formula; see Theorem \ref{1coar}.
+Then \end{lemma}} and the Riemannian Coarea Formula; see \cite{BuZa}, \cite{Ch2}, \cite{FE}.
 We start by the identity